 Preparing Students for Careers in Biomedical Sciences

 In addition to the professional DVM program, which prepares students to become veterinarians, the UF College of Veterinary Medicine offers graduate study leading to the Master of Science and Doctor of Philosophy degrees in Veterinary Medical Sciences to prepare students for careers in biomedical science.
-Specialized graduate study is available via distance learning in the a growing number of fields, including Aquatic Animal Health, Shelter Medicine, Forensic Toxicology and Veterinary Forensic Sciences.
+Specialized graduate study is available via distance learning in the a growing number of fields, including Shelter Medicine, (coming soon) Forensic Toxicology and Veterinary Forensic Sciences.

 Major areas of concentration in graduate study are administered by departmental programs: Physiological Sciences, Infectious Diseases and Pathology, and Veterinary Medical Sciences (Large Animal Clinical Sciences and Small Animal Clinical Sciences tracks).
 Within these programs, training includes appropriate course work and research in areas such as Comparative Anatomy and Physiology, Pharmacology, Biochemistry/Molecular Biology, Animal Nutrition, Comparative Toxicology, Immunology, Pathology, Parasitology, Epidemiology, and Infectious Diseases.
 A cross-departmental training program exists for Aquatic Animal Health.
-The College also offers masters-level and graduate certification training in Forensic Toxicology and Veterinary Forensic Sciences through distance education.
+The College also offers masters-level and graduate certification training in Shelter Medicine, Forensic Toxicology and Veterinary Forensic Sciences through distance education.
 The certification option also may be pursued as an add-on to MS and PhD degrees earned in this and other University of Florida colleges.

 The graduate program provides training in basic and applied veterinary medical research for qualified students with a baccalaureate degree or a DVM or equivalent degree.
 Qualified individuals may pursue graduate training concurrently with the professional DVM degree or residency training in a clinical speciality.
 Applicants are expected to have a strong background in the biological sciences.
 Prerequisites for admission in addition to those of the Graduate School include a broad educational base of mathematics, physics, organic and analytical chemistry, genetics, physiology and statistical methods.